-- EXPLAIN {sql-query} Displays the execution plan for the specified SQL statement. - EXPLAINPROC {procedure-name} Displays the execution plans for the specified stored procedure. - EXPLAINVIEW {view-name} Displays the execution plans for the components of the specified view. - Class management directives The load classes and remove classes directives let you add and remove Java classes from the database: - LOAD CLASSES -Loads any classes or resource files in the specified JAR file.
+- Column aliases are not supported. - Query must be on a single line. - Errors are reported on the console but not returned to the user. - Class management directives The load classes and remove classes directives let you add and remove Java classes from the database: - LOAD CLASSES -Loads any classes or resource files in the specified JAR file.
 If a class or resource already exists in the database, it is replaced by the new definition from the JAR file. - REMOVE CLASSES Removes any classes that match the specified class name string.
 The class specification can include wildcards. - Command recall You can recall previous commands using the up and down arrow keys.
 Or you can recall a specific command by line number (the command prompt shows the line number) using the recall command.
 For example: